Changhong Zhao, Assistant Professor

 framework for DERs to provide inertial and primary-frequency response to the

-transmission network, under realistic nonlinear AC power flow models and safety
+transmission network, under nonlinear AC power flow models and safety

 limits of distribution networks.